Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 i.
 Cost

-On a like-for-like measure, laminate wood is the cheapest material among the three types covered in this article.
+On a like for like measure, laminate wood is the cheapest material among the three types we’re discussing.

 This is why it is used extensively in applications such as furniture, kitchen cabinetry and flooring.